dsagman/picat/readme_v2.md

 I compensate by adding only a few lines at a time and always saving and rerunning so that I don't have far to hunt for the most recent edit that broke syntax rules.
 hakank: That's a good praxis!

-# Appendix: Debugging
+# Debugging

-Picat has a debugger, and it works as advertised and if you want to use it I will point you at the Manual.
+Picat has a debugger, and it works as advertised and if you want to use it I will point you at the [Manual](https://picat-lang.org/download/picat_guide_html/picat_guide.html#x1-450002.2).
 But for me the key has been `println`, `printf`, and, in extreme cases, `readchar`.

-hakank: Again, I agree with you.
-Though for strange error messages I'm using the debugger with 'r' (run) to let it run until the program stops.
+*Note: For strange error messages Hakan says he uses the debugger with 'r' (run) to let it run until the program stops.*

 ## Print and Printf are Your Friends